adambloebaum/milb-watcher/README.md

 - **Script not running:** Check if Node.js is properly installed with `node -v`
 - **No notifications:** Verify your email configuration in `config.js`
 - **Process dies unexpectedly:** If using PM2, it will automatically restart the process
-- **Wrong game times:** The script uses the system's timezone; ensure your system clock is correct
+- **Wrong game times:** Ensure your server's system clock is correct

 ### MLB API Documentation